 Current Role of A Corvette Ship

 Corvettes were never really built for prolonged operations.
-But technological advancements in the maritime industry has made it possible for these vessels to remain active for longer periods of time.
+But technological advancements in the maritime industry have made it possible for these vessels to remain active for longer periods of time.
 The design and features have evolved and transformed it into something more versatile in terms of its usability.

 The developments have been slow and steady.
 Many countries have been cumulatively contributing to the solidification of the structural form of the corvettes.
 This has resulted in its wider implementations.

-In the present time, Russia operates the maximum number of corvettes.
+At the present time, Russia operates the maximum number of corvettes.
 Other countries like China, Germany, Turkey, Italy, Israel, Pakistan, and India have a decent number of these vessels at their disposal.
 There are many small countries spanning across the globe whose main combat ships happen to be corvettes.

 During the 1960s, the João Coutinho-class corvettes were built by the Portuguese.
-They were meant to be used as small frigates that could be used for several purposes and served as inspiration for Corvette projects like Spain’s Descubierta, France’s A69 and German’s MEKO 140.
+They were meant to be used as small frigates that could be used for several purposes and served as inspiration for Corvette projects like Spain’s Descubierta, France’s A69, and German’s MEKO 140.